 But once you've decided on this treatment option, you still need to pick a brand.
 How do you know if ClearCorrect is the best one for you?

-While doing your research you've probably heard a lot about ClearCorrect's more famous cousin, Invisalign.
+While doing your research you've probably heard a lot about ClearCorrect's competitors, including the Invisalign system.
 Information about ClearCorrect is a bit harder to find, though, so in this article we'll go through all you need to know about:

 - What clear aligners are and how they work

 - ClearCorrect vs Invisalign

 - How to choose the right treatment for you

 Invisible braces are just one way to straighten teeth inconspicuously, and our guide to braces for adults looks at some of the other options.
 But for now, we're going to explain all about ClearCorrect clear aligners, what they cost, and how they compare to Invisalign aligners.